Head Rise and the Energy Equation for a Pump or a Fan

 The water head (water column) can be calculated with (3) using the density of water:

-Measuring pressure with water column in an U-tube manometer is common in air distribution applications as ventilation and air condition systems.
+Measuring pressure with water column in an U-tube manometer is common in air distribution systems for ventilation and air condition.

 .